YouTube Music vs Spotify: Why I’m Sticking With YouTube

 Want full control over your queue and downloads

-Like discovering new music beyond what algorithms push
+Like discovering music beyond what algorithms push

 Then YouTube Music makes more sense.